The New Nurse Survival Guide

 + What’s included in the course?

 A: So many new nurse resources!
 You have videos to watch or listen to, printouts for each section of the course, & there’s even a great FB group you can join us in!
+There is also an ICU section for transitioning nurses and New Grad ICU Nurses.

 + Is there a refund?